 The first place you’ll go is Contract Services in Burbank, a separate company from IATSE who handles all the paperwork as you join.
 No appointment needed just walk in.
 It’s set up like a bank with rows of bulletproof glass, and only like two people working there.
 Contract Services is known for being very slow, like the DMV.

-The kicker to this process is that they are constantly losing your paperwork and you have to start over again.
+The kicker to this process is that they are constantly losing your paperwork and making you start over again.

 Joining took me 11 months.
 I would hand in printed forms for every job, and I’d also email scanned copies.
 Then when I came in a week later to check on those days, the answer was often “Sorry, we never saw those.
 We don’t have them on your file.”
 So out of the 80 days I had turned in, I only had 40 that stuck.
 The best way to handle this is getting in face time at Contract Services.
 If they recognize you they’ll be more likely to help, and it’ll remind them to put last week’s paperwork through.
 Save copies of every form you turn in, keep asking for your approved total, and compare that to the number you’ve submitted.
 Never, ever, ever, ever, ever give Contract Services original copies of anything.
 They will lose it.